My office could be more productive and/or lean.

 Over the course of a long term lease, a company and their needs may change significantly.
 Whether there has been a change in the size of your company, how your employees work, or your logistical needs, ensuring that your space continues to maximizes your efficiency is of the utmost importance.

 - Employee Productivity: Recent studies emphasize the correlation between office space and employee productivity and wellness.
+Productivity in any business setting is important, that is why companies such as Fusion Connect are needed to achieve this in a technology based way, this then can be implemented in other areas that can bring all round productivity.
 Therefore, many companies are assessing whether their office space provides employees the ability to be as efficient as possible.
 Simply, when working with clients through this discussion, we focus on two factors: workspace design and space amenities.

 Workplace Design focuses on how your space is laid out.
 Companies have many many different design styles to choose from such as open floorplans which promised to provide cost savings while claiming increased collaboration, but recent findings show that this type of office design can be more of a detriment than an asset.
 In order to choose the optimal layout it is important to know your employees’ work styles and needs.
 From there, it can be determined if your existing space can be reconfigured to increase productivity or if a new office space is required.
 Using an architect to establish the proper layout is beneficial as they will provide maximum efficiency, creative design, and functionality of the space.